halaSEBBAH/Mini-Compiler-Interpretter-for-ADA-language/README.md

 ```

 ## How to run
-* put the script where indicated in Overview
+* put the script tests where indicated in Overview
 * in terminal : gcc -o main Main.c then main